 Understanding Trusts and Their Benefits

 Putting your house in a trust can have significant benefits, but it’s essential to understand how trusts work.
-A trust is a legal arrangement where one person, known as the settlor, transfers assets to another person, the trustee, to manage for the benefit of a third person, the beneficiary.
+A trust is a legal arrangement where the settlor transfers assets to the trustees, who then manage them for the benefit of the beneficiaries.
+You need a minimum of two trustees, and the same person can be the settlor, a trustee, and a beneficiary — meaning you can stay in control.

 What is a Trust?